jamshaidsohail5/cube-lang/readme.md

 ### Objects

-The `define` keyword is used for class definitions.
-Similar to C#, objects in cube have auto-generated properties with getters and setters.
+Cube supports class-based object-oriented programming.
+Similar to [C#](https://en.wikipedia.org/wiki/C_Sharp_(programming_language)), objects in cube have auto-generated properties with getters and setters.

 An example of object-oriented programming is a temperature class with a Celsius value that can be increased, or converted to Fahrenheit.
+The `define` keyword is used for class definitions.

 ```lua
 define temperature(celsius as double)